nextstrain/ncov/narratives/ncov_sit-rep_2020-05-08.md

 We see similar patterns of multiple independent introductions to other states across India.
 For example, here we see samples from Karnataka and from Delhi.
 The samples from Karnataka form two separate clusters, but each of these is more closely related to samples from Europe than to samples from Delhi.
 <br><br>
 We can't preclude the possibility that there were intermediate cases in other locations that simply weren't sampled.
-However, this reinforces that the outbreak in India is the result of many separate introductions from other parts of the world.
+However, this reinforces that the outbreak in India was sparked by many separate introductions from other parts of the world.
 <!-- There is no right side text -->